ByteBunny777/Anima/README.md

 ### Anima Hears Itself
 `self_hear!` converts the system's own reply into internal experience. `_self_speech_mismatch` catches the gap between words and NT state — when divergence exceeds 0.35, authenticity_drift grows.
 If words align with state — serotonin↑.

-### State Preserved on Any Exit
-An `atexit` handler ensures `save!` is called regardless of how the process ends — closing the terminal no longer loses the flash count or unsaved state.

 ---